Astonished, I am overcome with excitement. Following me is nearly a dozen snow-white beluga whales close enough to touch.

 For our voyage, we sail northwest to see what wildlife we can find.
 As before, the belugas appear on cue not long into our journey.
 Cloudy and raining, the pale whales are luminous against the dark waves.

 At Eskimo Point, the northernmost tip of the seven-mile inlet, we see a mama polar bear sitting upright on the rocks nursing her cub.
 They’re far away, and we’re battling five-foot swells, but I manage to click off a few decent photos before it’s time to head back.

 Churchill, despite its considerable population of belugas, is best known as the “Polar Bear Capital of the World,” In bear season (October and November), it’s not unheard of for residents to find an apex predator on their porch or strolling down the street.

 Having spent the spring and summer inland, the bears migrate toward Hudson Bay in late fall.
 “Freshwater from the river freezes at a higher temperature than salt water,” our captain and Lazy Bear owner Wally Daudrich explains.
 Combined with northern ice flows carried south by counterclockwise currents, the region is a nexus for first ice.
 For hungry bears eager to hunt seals, it’s an important factor.

 For our final foray into whale territory, we jump in citrus-colored kayaks and paddle away.
 I heard guests at the Lazy Bear Lodge where we’re staying, say their kayaks had been surrounded by belugas the day prior.
 We are hopeful, but alas, we’re not as lucky.

 While I always love kayaking, the outing can’t compare to the extraordinary afternoon AquaGliding.

 But then again, few things could.

 I was a guest of Lazy Bear Expeditions.
-Writing and sentiment are my own
+Words and sentiment are my own

 How You Can Frolic With Churchill’s Amazing Beluga Whales